notelix/notelix/ROADMAP.md

 * [ ] carets to show the position of annotations
 * [ ] encryption mode: Authenticated GCM?
 * [ ] API change: change .notes back to string
+* [ ] make it configurable: multiple ways to display notes (inline notes display / display an icon, hover on the icon to show notes)